Codecademy/EventHub/README.md

 * what is my cohorted KPI retention?
 * which variant in my A/B testing has higher conversion rate?

-Most important of all, EventHub is free and open sourced.
+Most important of all, EventHub is free and open source.

 **Table of Contents**
 - [Quick Start](#quick-start)